 If someone has been accidentally injured as the result of your DWI, the charge will be a 3rd degree felony.

 If there was an accident in which someone is killed as the result of your DWI, the charge is a 2nd degree felony.

 Regardless of the degree, a felony is a serious charge which carries jail times ranging from 2-20 years and thousands of dollars in fines.
 A felony stays on your record, and could cost you your job, and prevent you from getting future employment.

 Contact Our Experienced Texas DWI Attorney

 If you’ve been charged with a DWI anywhere in Denton County Texas, regardless of the circumstances, you need to speak with an experienced DWI attorney right away.
-At the Wheeler Law office, we’re available 24/7.
+At the Wheeler Law office, we’re available Monday through Friday from 8 am to 5 pm.
 We offer a free consultation, with flat fee pricing and payment plans to fit every budget.
 Call us today at (940)-465-3178.
-Serving Denton, Collin, Dallas, Tarrant and surrounding counties, we’ll provide the hard hitting criminal defense you need, at a price you can afford.
+Serving all of Denton, County we’ll provide the hard hitting criminal defense you need, at a price you can afford.